lumoslabs/misc-style-guide/README.md

 Style matters.

-Refer to lumoslabs/rails-style-guide@master and lumoslabs/ruby-style-guide@master
-for Rails and Ruby style, respectively.
-Their counterparts in this file should be considered obsolete, but you are welcome to make pull requests in the new repos for anything you want to preserve.
+Refer to [rails-style-guide](https://github.com/lumoslabs/rails-style-guide) and [ruby-style-guide](https://github.com/lumoslabs/ruby-style-guide) for Rails and Ruby style, respectively.
+Their counterparts in this repo should be considered obsolete, but you are welcome to make pull requests in the new repos for anything you want to preserve.